Bradley-Stradling/Linux_Deb_Box/README.txt

 my comment header output pregenerated to the file as well as prompts to set executable permission to user only.

-Resolution_Set.sh - adds 1920x1080p to xrandr with the same mode name as the one called in the alias "screenrez". (incomplete untested)
+Resolution_Set.sh - adds 1920x1080p to xrandr.

 Update.sh - Will run updates for the the system must be have sudoer permissions. (untested)